 This historic town served as the second capital of Thailand in the past after being founded in 1350.
 Ayutthaya could be easily considered as a must visit destination for any Buddhist due to the large number of monasteries located in the area.
 However, this place is also popular among people of other faiths and history buffs due to the historical relevance.
 The area boasts of sculptures and art from 14-18th century Thailand with its rich and majestic architecture.
 The city was abandoned in 1767 after being attacked and burned to the ground.
-Located just 80 km from Bangkok, tourists could plan this to be a day trip.
+Just 80 km from Bangkok, Ayutthaya is considered to be one of the best places to visit in Thailand for a day trip.

 Sukhothai Historical Park

 This historical park is considered to be a UNESCO world heritage site in Thailand.
 Sukhothai Park offers nearly 200 historical ruins within an area of about 70 sq km divided into five separate zones.
 Three of the zones require separate admission fees.
 Due to the sheer size of the park, travelers could be expected to hire bicycles or electric buggies.

 Pai Canyon is an incredibly scenic area with picturesque valley views located in northern Thailand.
 A popular destination among hikers, the canyon is located 8 kilometers south of Pai town in Mae Hong Son Province.
 Entrance to the canyon is free while several stalls are situated at the trailhead.
 The best time for a hike is before 10 a.m or at the end of the afternoon as the Pai canyon is known for its spectacular sunset views.
 Due to a lack of railings and narrow trails, the place is usually considered unsuitable for small children.